AdamMooers/upsilon/doc/docker.md

 # Setup steps

-Change directory to `build`.
+Do all of the following in the `build` folder.

 ## Installing OpenFPGALoader

 Install [openFPGALoader][1].
-If this program is not in your repositories, run `make openFPGALoader` to fetch and install the program.
+If this program is not in your repositories, run `make openFPGALoader` to fetch and build the program.
+This will install openFPGALoader locally.

+Even if you install openFPGALoader locally, there are some files (udev rules) that must be installed with administrative privleges.
+Check the documentation for openFPGALoader.

 [1]: https://trabucayre.github.io/openFPGALoader/index.html